Timothy-Seow/IDAssignment3/website/README.md

 We implemented a pack opening simulator to allow users to test their luck.
 This might help those that have the itch to open packs but do not wish to spend their hard earned points in game.
 The pack simulator also helps them decide if they want to open a pack based on their luck on that day.

-Other features we have implemented are the accounts feature.
+Other features we have implemented are the accounts feature using restDB.
 This feature allows users to register an account or log into one if they already registered.

 ### Collectible Card Information

 Currently the card page only shows information on the collectible cards based on the current patch.
 Each card, when clicked, will display more details such as its class, card set, etc, of the card as a modal popup.

-### CardBack Inforamtion
+### CardBack Information

+The cardbacks page on this site displays every cardback currently in the game.
+When clicking on the cardbacks, a popup will appear displaying information about the cardback such as the name, description and how to obtain.